 Scarbrough studied trombone with John Gifford, John Melick, Wayne Wells, Harry Watters, Mark Kellogg, and John Marcellus.
 As a performer, he has shared the stage with a host of jazz greats, including Clark Terry, Slide Hampton, Bob Brookmeyer, Johnny Mathis, Marian McPartland, Peter Erskine, Dick Oatts, Rufus Reid, Bob Sheppard, Conrad Herwig, Randy Brecker, Jon Faddis, Eddie Daniels, Wayne Bergeron, Eric Marienthal, Chuck Mangione, Pat LaBarbera, Allen Vizzutti, Byron Stripling, Marvin Stamm, Frank Tiberi, John Fedchock, Danny Gottlieb, Gary Foster, Barry Harris, Joey Sellers, Frank Vignola, Chuck Marohnic, Greg Hopkins, Jim Snidero, and Charlie Byrd.

-Russell Scarbrough is Assistant Professor of Jazz Studies and Jazz Ensemble Director at Houghton College.
-He also directs the Canisius College Jazz Ensemble, and serves on the faculty of the Csehy Summer School of Music.
+Russell Scarbrough is Assistant Professor of Jazz Studies and Jazz Ensemble Director at Houghton University.
+He also directs the Canisius College Jazz Ensemble.
 Previously, he served as conductor of the Houghton Symphony Orchestra from 2020-2022, and directed the Roberts Wesleyan College Jazz Ensemble from 2005-2013.
 Scarbrough studied composition with Hank Levy and Bill Dobbins, and received his Doctor of Musical Arts degree from the Eastman School of Music.

-His album of original works for 18-piece big band, FUN TIMES, will be released in the fall of 2022.
+His album of original works for 18-piece big band, FUN TIMES, was released in 2023.